-Witness: Angela Lavallee Exhibits (code: P01P15P0404)

-- Order of Guardianship made by the Queen's Bench 60 (Manitoba) granting guardianship of the Child born on December 5, 2012 to Angela Lavallee, File No. CP 15-01-15163. - 2 Autopsy report of Zaylynn Lavallee, Hospital 61 Autopsy No. 15M314, with attached Toxicology Report as well as two letters of John K. Younes Acting Chief Medical Examiner, to Angela Lavallee, the first letter dated May 13, 2016 and the second June 21, 2016. - 3 Folder containing three digital images and 61 one Powerpoint presentation displayed during the public testimony of Angela Lavallee.
+NO .
+DESCRIPTION PAGE ess: Angela Lavallee bits (code: P01P15P0404) 1 Order of Guardianship made by the Queen's Bench (Manitoba) granting guardianship of the Child born on December 5, 2012 to Angela Lavallee, File No. CP 15-01-15163.
+60 2 Autopsy report of Zaylynn Lavallee, Hospital Autopsy No. 15M314, with attached Toxicology Report as well as two letters of John K. Younes Acting Chief Medical Examiner, to Angela Lavallee, the first letter dated May 13, 2016 and the second June 21, 2016.
+61 3 Folder containing three digital images and one Powerpoint presentation displayed during the public testimony of Angela Lavallee.
+61

-Metro Vancouver, British Columbia 1 --- Upon commencing on Saturday, April 7, 2018 at 09:14 2 MS. CHRISTA BIG CANOE: Good morning, Chief 3 4 Commissioner.
+1 Metro Vancouver, British Columbia 2 Upon commencing on Saturday, April 7, 2018 at 09:14 3 MS. CHRISTA BIG CANOE: Good morning, Chief 4 Commissioner.
 I'd like to introduce you Angela Lavallee.
-Angela actually has supports with her that she just wants 5 to introduce before we begin, please.
-6 MS. ANGELA LAVALLEE: Hi, I'm going to pass 7 the microphone to them, because these Ikway women have 8 9 their own voices and are very strong.
-10 MS. KATHERINE POMPANA: Hi, I'm Katherine I'm Angela's adopted sister.
-I adopted her 11 Pompana. through ceremony five years ago now, so she's my sister.
-12 13 So I'm here to support her, and I was also there -- not there, but I was with her when the events occurred.
-14 So I'm here for her and I'll always be there for her.
-15 MS. ANGIE HUTCHINSON: Good morning.
-16 I'm Angie Hutchinson and Angela is my spirit sister, and I'm 17 here to support her.
-18 19 MS. HILDA ANDERSON-PYRZ: Good morning.
-My name is Hilda Anderson-Pyrz.
-Angela is my sister as well, 20 and I'm here to support her both in my role as a sister and 21 22 as the Missing and Murdered Indigenous Women and Girls liaison from the Manitoba Keewatinowi Okimakanak.
-23 MS. CHRISTA BIG CANOE: Before Angela begins 24 to share her story, I would ask that she's promised in on 25
+5 Angela actually has supports with her that she just wants 6 to introduce before we begin, please.
+7 MS. ANGELA LAVALLEE: Hi, I'm going to pass 8 the microphone to them, because these Ikway women have 9 their own voices and are very strong.
+10 MS. KATHERINE POMPANA: Hi, I'm Katherine 11 Pompana.
+I'm Angela's adopted sister.
+I adopted her 12 through ceremony five years ago now, so she's my sister.
+13 So I'm here to support her, and I was also there not 14 there, but I was with her when the events occurred.
+So I'm 15 here for her and I'll always be there for her.
+16 MS. ANGIE HUTCHINSON: Good morning.
+I'm 17 Angie Hutchinson and Angela is my spirit sister, and I'm 18 here to support her.
+19 MS. HILDA ANDERSON-PYRZ: Good morning.
+My 20 name is Hilda Anderson-Pyrz.
+Angela is my sister as well, 21 and I'm here to support her both in my role as a sister and 22 as the Missing and Murdered Indigenous Women and Girls 23 liaison from the Manitoba Keewatinowi Okimakanak.
+24 MS. CHRISTA BIG CANOE: Before Angela begins 25 to share her story, I would ask that she's promised in on